jsdoublel/lastfm-rpc/README.md

 # last.fm RPC

 Discord RPC implementation for [last.fm](last.fm), primarily for my own use.
-Requires that you have a last.fm API key and that the environmental variable `LASTFM_API_KEY` be set to that API key.

 This program can be installed with